 The touring cars did not return in subsequent years but in 2014, city officials struck a new deal with organisers of the new Formula E championship.
 A race for the all-electric cars was scheduled for December 13, using a new course slightly further up the beach but using some of the same roads as the previous TC2000 circuit.
 Closely lined with concrete walls and a number of tight chicanes, the first race proved a success, even if sand on the track was an ever-present factor.
 The inaugural ePrix was won by Sébastien Buemi for the e.dams-Renault team.

-For 2015, minor changes were made which saw the first chicane reverse direction to become a left-right flip flop, increasing safety at the pit lane exit which is now further away from the racing line.
-Two other chicanes have also been slightly slowed.
-Drivers remain complimentary about the track, despite the difficulty in overtaking.
+For 2015, minor changes were made which saw the first chicane reverse direction to become a left-right flip flop, increasing safety at the pit lane exit which was moved further away from the racing line.
+Two other chicanes were also been slightly slowed.
+Drivers remained complimentary about the track, despite the difficulty in overtaking.
 "It's the most unique track that we experience with a lot of quick, tight chicanes.
 It's a very high-speed circuit, which I enjoy, " says Buemi.

 The Punta del Este street circuit is located in Punte del Este, Uruguay.
 Carrasco International Airport is the largest airport in Uruguay, situated 115km from Punta del Este, and handles most international flights for the country.
 From here there is a regular bus transfer to Punta del Este which takes around one and a half hours.
 Nearer to the city is Capitan de Corbeta Carlos A. Curbelo International Airport, which is a few miles up the coastal road.
 It receives mostly domestic flights, though there are occasional international services from Argentina, Brazil and Paraguay.

 The circuit itself is located along the beachfront, with the pits and paddock based along the Rambla Lorenzo Batlle Pacheco.